strues/retinajs/README.md

 # retina.js

-### JavaScript and LESS helpers for rendering high-resolution image variants
+### JavaScript, LESS and SASS helpers for rendering high-resolution image variants

 retina.js makes it easy to serve high-resolution images to devices with retina displays